photoprism/photoprism-docs/docs/developer-guide/metadata/orientation.md

 ## Exif Values

-The Exif orientation values are numbered from 1 to 8:
+The numbers used to specify the image orientation are defined as follows:

 1. = 0 degrees: the correct orientation, no adjustment is required.
 2. = 0 degrees, mirrored: image has been flipped back-to-front.